Analogue viscous current flow near the onset of superconductivity: Introduction

 Despite transport being arguably the simplest possible experiment in solid-state physics, the electrical conductivity $\sigma$ can also be the most challenging quantity to predict theoretically, especially in strongly correlated systems.
 Over the coming decade, it will be increasingly possible to measure not only the bulk conductivity $\sigma$, but also a \emph{wave number dependent} conductivity $\sigma(k)$, using either microscopically-etched devices \cite{mcguinness}, flows through channels of variable width \cite{molenkamp,Moll_2016,Gooth_2018}, or local imaging probes.
-For example, nitrogen vacancy centers in diamond can be high-sensitive, nanometer-resolution magnetometers used to image electric current flow \cite{Ku_2020,Jenkins2020,vool2020imaging}; scanning electron tunneling \cite{Sulpizio_2019,krebs2021imaging,kumar2021imaging} could be used to map local electric potential on similarly short distance scales.
+For example, nitrogen vacancy centers in diamond can be high-sensitive, nanometer-resolution magnetometers used to image electric current flow \cite{Ku_2020,Jenkins2020,vool2020imaging}.
+Scanning electron tunneling \cite{Sulpizio_2019,krebs2021imaging,kumar2021imaging} could also be used to map local electric potential on similarly short distance scales.
 Clear predictions for what these future experiments will image across the plethora of discovered phases of quantum matter is a timely endeavor \cite{marvin,Huang:2021mee}.

-Here, we study theoretically the spatially-resolved transport of a two-dimensional metallic system near the onset of superconductivity.
-We consider a system at temperature $T$ just above the critical temperature $T_{\mathrm{c}}$, below which there is superconductivity.
-Since a classic experimental signature of superconductivity is vanishing electrical resistivity, or $\sigma(k=0) \rightarrow \infty$, it is natural to guess that as $T\rightarrow T_{\mathrm{c}}$, space-resolved transport could be quite dramatic if $\sigma(k)$ stays finite at fixed $k\ne 0$ as $T\rightarrow T_{\mathrm{c}}$.
+Here, we study theoretically the spatially-resolved transport of a two-dimensional metallic system near the onset of superconductivity in the absence of external magnetic fields.
+We consider a system at temperature $T$ just above the critical temperature $T_{\mathrm{c}}$, below which there is superconductivity and essentially no bulk resistivity.
+The experimental signature which gives superconductivity its name is that the bulk conductivity $\sigma(k=0) \rightarrow \infty$ as $T\rightarrow T_{\mathrm{c}}$ from above.
+Yet $\sigma(k >0)$ is not likely to diverge as well: at finite $k$, the system will already appear ordered -- nothing should seem singular at $T_{\mathrm{c}}$.
+On phenomenological grounds, we can therefore conclude that where $a(0)=0$ and $b,c>0$ are approximately $T$-independent constants.
+Space-resolved transport should be quite dramatic if $\sigma(k)$ stays finite at fixed $k\ne 0$ as $T\rightarrow T_{\mathrm{c}}$.